-Marijuana is categorized as a Schedule 1 controlled substance by the DEA under the federal Controlled Substances Act.
+Marijuana (high-THC cannabis) is categorized as a Schedule 1 controlled substance by the DEA under the federal Controlled Substances Act.
 Federal regulations do not permit the use, production, processing, sale, or growth of marijuana, except for medical or research use conducted under special licensing requirements established by the DEA and the FDA for use with humans and animals (See HHSD Notice on 6.23.15.
 Also NIDA’s role in providing marijuana for research for requirements).
 While the U.S. Department of Justice (DOJ) has indicated it will not focus its prosecutorial resources on the sale or use of marijuana in states where a well-regulated legal framework has been established, no exemption from the federal regulations has been granted to any state and there is no legal restriction on the DOJ changing its focus at any time.

 In addition, WSU is the recipient of considerable federal funding for research, education, outreach, and capital projects.
 Accepting federal funding obligates the University to comply with the Drug-Free Schools and Communities Act and the Drug-Free Workplace Act.
 These federal regulations together prohibit the unlawful manufacture, distribution, dispensing, possession, or use of any controlled substance at the university.
 Unlike the DOJ’s stance on enforcement of DEA regulations, there has been no statement suggesting that enforcement of the Drug-Free Schools and Communities Act or the Drug-Free Workplace act has been, or will be, relaxed.

 Allowable Marijuana Research at WSU Requiring a Controlled Substances License